 Flexible Budget Categories

-Income and Expense Changes Month-to-Month
+Adaptable Income and Expense Limits

-The budget software you choose should have some simple reports that show you how well you're following your budget on a monthly, quarterly and annual basis.
-If you plan to watch your spending very closely, be sure the software offers weekly reports or a real-time dashboard where you get at-a-glance reports on key budget categories.
-Basic reports show the budgeted amount, actual spending and the difference between the two, and you should be able to change the time frame for this report.
+The budget software you choose should have some simple reports that show you how well you're following your budget on a monthly, quarterly, and annual basis.
+If you plan to closely watch your spending, ensure the software offers weekly reports or a real-time dashboard where you get at-a-glance reports on key budget categories.
+Basic reports show the budgeted amount, actual spending, and the difference between the two.
+You should be able to change the time frame for this report.

 Financial Information Security

-Keep Your Data
+Ability to Export Your Data